DO-Solutions/digitalocean-site-to-site-vpn/README.md

 ```

 ## Contact
+Vasily Prokopov, Solutions Engineer – [vprokopov@digitalocean.com](mailto:vprokopov@digitalocean.com)

-If you wish to learn more about DigitalOcean's services, feel free to contact me at [vprokopov@digitalocean.com](mailto:vprokopov@digitalocean.com).
-You are also welcome to reach out to the sales team at [sales@digitalocean.com](mailto:sales@digitalocean.com).
+If you wish to learn more about DigitalOcean's services, you are welcome to reach out to the sales team at [sales@digitalocean.com](mailto:sales@digitalocean.com).
 A global team of talented engineers will be happy to provide assistance.